joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6979806/2026/01/17/49ers-seahawks-score-result-takeaways-nfl-divisional-round/

 **NFL playoff schedule: Seahawks, Broncos advance to conference championships**\
-`The Broncos survived an OT thriller against the Bills to advance while the Seahawks dominated against the 49ers.`\
+`The Broncos survived an OT thriller against the Bills to advance, while the Seahawks dominated against the 49ers.`\
 https://nytimes.com/athletic/6979795/2026/01/17/2025-26-nfl-conference-championship-schedule/

 **Broncos Eliminate Bills in Overtime to Advance in N.F.L.
 Playoffs**\